Introduction and Videos

 The code relies on the Alma MMSID being held in the Talis Aspire tenancy as Local Control Number.
 Talis recommend the use of MMSID as the primary identifier to use for linking back to Alma/Primo, and think the majority of their Alma customers will be doing so.
 Any items that are in Primo but not in Alma will not have an MMSID.

-- Go to the Github repository and choose a version of getAspireLists*.js If your instance of Primo Explore is using Angular 1.6, you will need to make sure you use the appropriate script and add your tenancy URL as a whitelisted URL.
+- Go to the Github repository and choose a version of getAspireLists*.js If your instance of Primo Explore is using Angular 1.6, you will need to make sure you use the appropriate script and add your tenancy URL as an allowed URL.

 - Put the contents of that chosen file into the custom.js file in your Primo view